The Most Common Type of Bunion is Hallux Valgus

 How the Lapiplasty® Procedure Works

-A bunion is a 3D deformity caused by unstable joints in the foot.
-Traditional bunion surgery cuts the jutting bone away and shifts the toe but does not repair the unstable joint that is the root cause of the bunion itself.
-This approach does not correct the bunion at the root and makes the recurrence likelihood much higher.
-By comparison, our Lapiplasty® procedure uses advanced instruments and a 3D surgical technique to return the joint to its correct alignment.
-It addresses the root cause of the problem, realigning the toe joint and correcting rotational errors common in bunion patients.
-This makes reoccurrence less likely (Dang-Huy et al., 2022).
-Many powerful technologies and advanced surgeon training combine to deliver this patented 3D Bunion Correction.™ The following video offers a quick one-minute look at how the Lapiplasty® procedure is performed.
+A bunion is a 3D deformity caused by an unstable metatarsocuneiform joint in the mid-foot.
+Traditional bunion surgery cuts the jutting 'bunion bump' away and shifts the toe but does not repair the unstable joint that is the root cause of the bunion itself.
+This approach does not correct the bunion at the root and makes the likelihood of reoccurrence much higher.
+By comparison, the Lapiplasty® procedure uses advanced instruments and a 3D surgical technique to return the joint to its correct alignment.
+This addresses the root cause of the problem- making reoccurrence less likely.
+Many powerful technologies and advanced surgeon training combine to deliver this patented 3D Bunion Correction.™ If you would like to benefit from the most advanced and effective bunion surgery techniques available, text (650) 405-0442 and schedule your Lapiplasty 3D Bunion Procedure consultation.

 At New Orleans Podiatry Associates, we are experts in treating bunions (hallux valgus) and bunion surgery.
 Our lead podiatrist, Dr. Edward M. Lang, has been helping patients resolve bunion pain for over 30 years.
 Please text our HIPAA-compliant communication platform at (650) 405-0442 and chat directly with our team to learn more about bunion treatments.
 You do not have to live with foot pain.
 We are bunion and bunion surgery specialists, and we have helped thousands of patients reclaim their foot health.